- Code ENVS3007

 - ANU College ANU Joint Colleges of Science

 - Course subject Environmental Science

 - Areas of interest Geography, Interdisciplinary Studies - Sustainability, Human Sciences

 This course cannot be entirely adjusted for remote participation in 2021 and will include on-campus activities.
-Intense component: 5-16 July.
+Intensive component: 22 Nov-3 Dec.

 There is increasing recognition of the need to actively involve different stakeholders and communities in the process of making decisions about natural resource management (NRM).
 Almost every NRM professional is asked to 'consult' or 'involve' the community when drawing up management plans for resources such as national parks, forests, fisheries, water or mining activities, amongst many others.